NatronGitHub/Natron/Documentation/source/guide/getstarted-environment.rst

 .. image:: _images\toolbar_02.jpg
  :width: 600px

-is the list of icons on the left-hand side of Natron.
+It is the list of icons on the left-hand side of Natron.

 Each icon is a menu giving access to different categories of nodes (ie. image processing tools) that Natron offers to process or create images.